 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

 On November 1, 1942, the Japanese drew 1500 POW names of men who were being sent to Japan.
 When the names were drawn, the POWs had no idea what was happening.
 Many came to the conclusion on their own that they were being sent to Japan.
-Before they left the camp, each man was given his breakfast, to take with, which was a small issue of rice and what the Japanese termed “a large piece of meat.”
+Before they left the camp, each man was given his breakfast, to take with him, which was a small issue of rice and what the Japanese termed “a large piece of meat.”
 The large piece of meat was two inches square and large next to a piece of meat they usually received at a meal.
 At 3:00 A.M. on November 5, the POWs left the camp and marched to the Barrio of Cabanatuan where a Japanese officer lectured them before they boarded train cars.
 98 POWs were put into each car which allowed them to position themselves so they could move around.
 They remained on the train all day and arrived in Manila at 5:00 P.M.
 After they disembarked, they were marched to Pier 7 where they spent the night sleeping on a concrete floor in a building.

 During the trip, the two boards that were left off the hatch opening for ventilation were put in place at night and a tarp was put over the boards.
 This made the holds hotter.
 The Japanese had set up two latrines for the POWs.
 One was on each side of the ship’s deck and since so many of the POWs had dysentery and diarrhea, it soon became obvious this was not going to work.
 The sick who tried to use the latrines were beaten and kicked by the Japanese for making too much noise passing through the Japanese quarters.
 When they reached the deck, they ended up waiting in line.
 For the extremely ill POWs, the Japanese sent down, into the hold, tubs for the extremely ill to use.
 The sick crawled, rolled, and stumbled to reach the tubs.
 Because the POWs were dehydrated, the POWs urinated frequently.
 In addition, those with dysentery and diarrhea could not make it to the tubs which resulted in the POWs standing into several inches of human waste.
 If they did try to reach the tubs, the men had stepped on the bodies of other POWs.
 If a POW died, his body was pulled from the hold with ropes and thrown into the sea.

 The ship reached Takao, Formosa, on November 11.
 While it was docked there, the POWs could not leave the holds.
 According to Ben Morin, Richard had been sick and had not been doing well.
 According to other members of B Company, Richard died in the hold of the ship, and his body was taken ashore and cremated.
 His ashes were returned to the ship and given to Lt.
 Col. Ted Wickord.
 After the ship’s arrival in Japan, the Japanese authorities took Richard’s ashes to Umeda POW Camp.
 At the end of the war, no one knew what had happened to his remains.
 His wife, Elenore, learned of his death on September 2, 1943, from a War Department telegram.

-“=I AM DEEPLY DISTRESSED TO INFORM YOU REPORT JUST RECEIVED STATES THAT YOUR HUSBAND SECOND LIEUTENANT RICHARD E. DANCA PREVIOUSLY REPORTED A PISONER OF WAR DIED THIRTEENTH NOVEMBER NINETEEN FORTY TWO PERIOD THE SECRETARY OF WAR ASKS THAT I EXPRESS HIS DEEP SYMPATHY IN YOUR LOSS AND HIS REGRET THAT UNAVOIDABLE CIRCUMSTANCES MADE NECESSARY THE UNUSUAL LAPSE OF TIME IN REPORTING YOUR SONS DEATH TO YOU CONFIRMING LETTER FOLLOWS=
+“=I AM DEEPLY DISTRESSED TO INFORM YOU REPORT JUST RECEIVED STATES THAT YOUR HUSBAND SECOND LIEUTENANT RICHARD E. DANCA PREVIOUSLY REPORTED A PRISONER OF WAR DIED THIRTEENTH NOVEMBER NINETEEN FORTY TWO PERIOD THE SECRETARY OF WAR ASKS THAT I EXPRESS HIS DEEP SYMPATHY IN YOUR LOSS AND HIS REGRET THAT UNAVOIDABLE CIRCUMSTANCES MADE NECESSARY THE UNUSUAL LAPSE OF TIME IN REPORTING YOUR SONS DEATH TO YOU CONFIRMING LETTER FOLLOWS=

 ULIO THE ADJUTANT